appletoast/charge-docs/README.md

 Charge offers merchants, consumers, and issuing banks a much needed solution to the abuse and frictions suffered when participating in commerce online, including:

-:white_check_mark: Card not Present Fraud
+:white_check_mark: Card Not Present Fraud

 :white_check_mark: Counter Money Laundering